 HOTs provide students an opportunity to demonstrate how well they are able to plan and conduct scientific investigations, reason through complex problems, and apply their knowledge in real-world contexts.
 See the complete library of released science HOTs.

 Use the following resources to find out more about NAEP:

-Stay up-to-speed with NAEP news by reading the latest version of Measure Up (1 MB) a newsletter for the public school community.
-In this issue, read about the recent 2012 economics results, the 2013 mathematics and reading results, and the 2014 winter assessment schedule.
+Stay up-to-speed with NAEP news by reading the latest version of Measure Up (1.3 MB), a newsletter for the public school community.
+In this issue, read about the recent 2014 assessments, the upcoming scoring process, and when schools will be notified about the 2015 assessments.

 The booklets below illustrate how context is provided for the assessment data.

 You can find answers to any additional questions you may have about scheduling, materials, or any other aspects of the assessment in several ways: